sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 - FIDO2 - A replacement for FIDO U2F released in 2019, security key may be used as a 2nd factor along with your password or may be used as a passwordless security key on supported applications.
 Passwordless authentication allows logging in with just a security key and a PIN code.

 The term WebAuthn is sometimes used instead of FIDO2, essentially WebAuthn is the web browser standard and is part of the larger FIDO2 project.

-{% include tip.html content="If I press an OnlyKey button where a password is already assigned won't OnlyKey type out my password?

-No, while OnlyKey is flashing blue it will not type out any information, OnlyKey also has a 2 second cool off period to ensure this does not happen accidentally.

-While you can press any button, some user's may prefer to always press the button of unused slot for FIDO authentication.
-For example, keep slot 6a unused and always press OnlyKey button 6 for FIDO authentication.
-" %}

 #### Security Key Advanced {#security-key-advanced}